 Why Craig Kimbrel believes the Phillies can help him to regain his dominance

 Jan.
-6—Craig Kimbrel achieved every baseball player's ultimate dream when he won the World Series in 2018.
+5—Craig Kimbrel achieved every baseball player's ultimate dream when he won the World Series in 2018.
 But it didn't happen like he always imagined it would.

 For one thing, he didn't throw the final pitch.